If we had a pound for every time we have been asked this question...

 Finland is often overlooked in favour of its neighbours Sweden and Norway, but you are just as likely to see the Aurora there as anywhere else.
 Indeed, the low density of human population where reindeer are more common than people means that Finland’s gorgeous lake, forest and fell landscapes are virtually free of any light pollution creating the perfect Aurora hunting conditions.

 Finland also has more than its fair share of places where we would recommend searching for the Northern Lights.
-In the north-west, the heart of Sámi culture, destinations such as Nellim, Muotka, Saariselkä, Menesjärvi and Inari, are all extremely popular with knowledgeable Aurora hunters.
+In the north-east, the heart of Sámi culture, destinations such as Nellim, Muotka, Saariselkä, Menesjärvi and Inari, are all extremely popular with knowledgeable Aurora hunters.

-Further east, Harriniva, Jeris, Torassieppi and Kilpisjärvi all offer comfortable bases in remote locations with those all-important dark skies.
+To the west, Harriniva, Jeris, Torassieppi and Kilpisjärvi all offer comfortable bases in remote locations with those all-important dark skies.
 This is also where you’ll find two of our all-time favourite Aurora photographers Antti Pietikainen and Gareth Hutton plying their trade once darkness falls.

 Mention must also go to the small village of Luosto where we ran our first ever Northern Lights holiday.
 With a great Aurora record, very comfortable accommodation choices and a wide variety of daytime activities, Luosto has become a firm favourite amongst Aurora Zone clientele.View Holidays

 Credit: Graeme Richardson

 To say that Northern Sweden is sparsely populated would be something of an understatement.
 If you’ve ever flown over it at night and looked out the window, then it’s hard to spot any signs of human habitation; the land is simply not lit up by artificial light which is why we think it is a great place to go in search of the Northern Lights.